Skip to main content

 Here's how reverse charge VAT works when filing a tax return.
 The buyer makes the declaration of both their purchase (input VAT) and the supplier’s sale (output VAT) in their VAT return.
 These two declarations offset each other from a cash payment point of view, and the tax agency has full visibility of the transactions.

-Why do some countries use the reverse charge mechanism?
+Why do some countries use reverse charge?

 Obviously reverse charge simplifies the tax process for suppliers and buyers, but there’s another reason governments like to adopt it.